-Many people who start one-owner businesses form single member limited liability companies (LLCs) to own and operate the business.
+Many people who start one-owner businesses form single-member limited liability companies (LLCs) to own and operate the business.
 Single-member LLCs are legal in every state.
-However, for tax purposes they are "disregarded entities”—this means that a single-member LLC is treated the same as a sole proprietorship unless the LLC owner elects to have the LLC treated as a corporation (which is rare).
+However, for tax purposes, they are "disregarded entities," meaning that a single-member LLC is treated the same as a sole proprietorship unless the LLC owner elects to have the LLC treated as a corporation (which is rare).

-Example 1: Larry forms a single-member LLC to run his consulting business.
-He incurs $800 in expenses for the llc operating agreement, articles of organization, and filing fees.
-Since these expenses are below the $5,000 threshold, he may deduct the entire amount the first year the LLC is in business.
+Example 1: Larson forms a single-member LLC to run his consulting business.
+He incurs $800 in expenses for the LLC operating agreement, articles of organization, and filing fees.
+Because these expenses are below the $5,000 threshold, he may deduct the entire amount the first year the LLC is in business.

-Example 2: Assume that Larry incurs $6,0000 in legal expenses to set-up his one-member LLC.
-Since this amount is over the $5,000 threshhold, none of these organizational costs are deductible or amortizable.
-Larry must capitalize the $6,000 expense.
+Example 2: Assume that Larson incurs $6,000 in legal expenses to set up his one-member LLC.
+Because this amount is over the $5,000 threshold, none of these organizational costs are deductible or amortizable.
+Larson must capitalize the $6,000 expense.
 These costs will only be deductible upon the LLC's dissolution and termination.

-The moral is that if you form a one-member LLC, you should never spend more than $5,000 in organizational expenses.
-For the great majority of one-member LLCs this should not pose a problem.
+The bottom line is that if you form a one-member LLC, you shouldn't spend more than $5,000 in organizational expenses.
+For the great majority of one-member LLCs, this shouldn't pose a problem.